A Answers (8)

 Typically, an ingrown toenail will grow out on its own.
 For pain relief, the nail can be soaked in warm salt water.
 Apply a topical antiseptic and bandage the toe.
 For serious or very painful cases of ingrown toenail, a healthcare provider can remove the ingrown portion of the nail.

-Donna Hill Howes, RN, Administrator, answered
+Donna Hill Howes, RN, Family Medicine, answered

 If the nail isn't infected, try placing a cotton ball or some waxed dental floss underneath the nail to separate it from the skin.
 Soak the nail a few times a day in warm water to keep it clean and to sooth any discomfort.
 Wear comfortable shoes and allow the nail to grow and heal on its own.